domschl/HuggingFaceGuidedTourForMac/README.md

 deactivate
 ```

-To re-activate it, enter the directory `HuggingFaceGuidedTourForMac` and use:
+To re-activate it, enter the directory that contains the `venv`, here: `HuggingFaceGuidedTourForMac` and use:

 ```bash
 source bin/activate